ahf/hashvis/README.markdown

 Example usage could be:

-- OpenSSH host keys (like with `VisualHostKey`).
+- OpenSSH host keys (like with `VisualHostKey` described above).
-- OpenPGP public key fingerprint as an argument and have a unique image for your public key.
+- OpenPGP public key fingerprints.
-- Tor onion and next-generation onion public key.
+- Tor onion and next-generation onion public keys.

 Currently Hashvis takes the user input string and passes it to the SHA3-256 hash function and uses this hash value to seed the ChaCha random number